 Go with the direction change.
 You already know you can’t trust this person; you’re just trying to have as pleasant an interaction as possible, in the meantime.

 11. “Well, that’s nice that that’s your opinion.”

 You must phrase this in a way that comes naturally to you, so you can say it in a pleasant, upbeat, offhand tone of voice.
 You’re basically saying “Opinions are like assholes.
 Everyone has one,” but in a more positive/neutral-sounding way.

 (If they’re like the person I said this to, they will sputter “That doesn’t even make sense,” and leave you alone.
 Success.)

-Update (April 5, 2021): To clarify, I don’t endorse leaving a loving partner because you’re bored (which is how some people told me the poem comes across).
+Update—April 5, 2021: To clarify, I don’t endorse leaving a loving partner on a whim because you’re bored one day (which is how some people told me the poem comes across).